 Online therapy can be particularly helpful for individuals dealing with gender identity and/or sexuality issues.
-Like some other groups, barriers to mental health care have been an issue for members of the LGBT community, whether it’s finding a knowledgeable therapist, accessibility or fear of stigma.
+Like some other groups, barriers to mental health care have been an issue for members of the LGBT community, whether it’s finding a knowledgeable therapist, accessibility, or fear of stigma.
 As a group, they have higher rates of mental health issues and an increased rate of suicidality.
-Online therapy is proving to be an effective, safe and supportive alternative to in-person sessions.
+Online therapy is proving to be an effective, safe, and supportive alternative to in-person sessions.

 Online therapy involving families is a popular mode of therapy.
 It can be hard to get everyone in one place at the same time.
-The capabilities of this type of therapy allows for multiple participants and can bridge that gap, bringing everyone together.
+The capabilities of this type of therapy allow for multiple participants and can bridge that gap, bringing everyone together.

 What’s A Parent to Do?

 The first thing to do as a parent is to be observant.
 Know what is “normal” or what is out of the ordinary behavior for your child.
 If something persists over time, it’s cause for concern.
-Some teenage angst is normal and expected but when it lingers or you see dramatic changes, it’s time for action.
+Some teenage angst is normal but when it lingers or you see dramatic changes, it’s time for action.

 Here are some warning signs to look for: